Shofar: Construction

 In practice, two species are generally used: the Ashkenazi and Sefardi shofar is made from the horn of a domestic ram, while a Yemeni shofar is made from the horn of a kudu.
 A Moroccan shofar is flat, with a single, broad curve.
 A crack or hole in the shofar affecting the sound renders it unfit for ceremonial use.
 A shofar may not be painted in colors, but it may be carved with artistic designs.
-Shofars (especially the Sephardi shofars) are sometimes plated with silver across part of their length for display purposes, although this invalidates them for use in religious practices.
+Shofars (especially the Sephardi shofars) are sometimes plated with silver across part of their length for artistic display purposes, although this invalidates them for use in religious ritual practices.

 The horn is flattened and shaped by the application of heat, which softens it.
 A hole is made from the tip of the horn to the natural hollow inside.
 It is played much like a European brass instrument, with the player blowing through the hole while buzzing the lips, causing the air column inside to vibrate.
 Sephardi shofars do usually have a carved mouthpiece resembling that of a European trumpet or French horn, but smaller.
 Ashkenazi shofars do not.

 Because the hollow of the shofar is irregular in shape, the harmonics obtained when playing the instrument can vary: rather than a pure perfect fifth, intervals as narrow as a fourth, or as wide as a sixth may be produced.